robinhood/faust/docs/userguide/models.rst

     class DOA(faust.Record):
         accounts: Mapping[str, Account]

-and Faust will automatically reconstruct the ``DOA.accounts`` field into a mapping of string to ``Account`` objects.
+Faust will automatically reconstruct the ``DOA.accounts`` field into a mapping of string to ``Account`` objects.

-There are limitations of this, Faust may not recognize your custom mapping or list type, so use only what is found in this table.
+There are limitations to this, and Faust may not recognize your custom mapping or list type, so stick to what is listed in the table for your Faust version.

 Automatic conversion of datetimes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Faust will automatically serialize :class:`~datetime.datetime` fields
+Faust automatically serializes :class:`~datetime.datetime` fields to
-to ISO-8601 string format, but will not automatically deserialize ISO-8601
+ISO-8601 text format but will not automatically deserialize ISO-8601 strings
-strings to :class:`~datetime.datetime`, as it's impossible to distinguish
+back into :class:`~datetime.datetime` (it is impossible to distinguish them
-them from normal strings.
+from ordinary strings).

 However, if you use a model with a :class:`~datetime.datetime` field, and enable the
 ``isodates`` model class setting, the model will correctly convert the strings